maheini/FreeStyle-Libre-3-patch/README.md

 ## Current solutions for FSL 3

 - Librelink to Nightscout sideloading: https://github.com/timoschlueter/nightscout-librelink-up
+- App for downloading Linkup data and sharing with Xdrip (source: Libre 2) : https://insulinclub.de/index.php?thread/32517-freestyle-libre-3/&postID=650302#post650302
-- Second project is in progress (More coming soon)
+- Third solution is in progress, more about it soon.

 #### #WeAreNotWaiting